Setup

 ## Adding Gum NuGet Packages

-Once you are finished, your game project should reference the `Gum.MonoGame` project.
+Once you are finished, your game project should reference the `Gum.MonoGame` package.

 <figure><img src="/files/3oBDfNDE7HQXlpJgplLN" alt=""><figcaption><p>Gum.MonoGame NuGet package</p></figcaption></figure>